Skip to main content

 Risks documented by community organizations:

-- Dual-track criminalization: Penal Code Section 377A (non-Muslims, federal courts — up to 20 years imprisonment + caning) and Syariah criminal law (Muslims, state religious courts — imprisonment + caning, penalties vary by state).
-These are separate legal systems with separate enforcement agencies; which applies depends on the person’s registered religion.
+• Dual-track criminalization: Penal Code Section 377A (non-Muslims, federal courts — up to 20 years + caning) and Syariah criminal law (Muslims, state religious courts — imprisonment + caning).
+Separate legal systems with separate enforcement; which applies depends on registered religion.

 Trans-specific notes: